fragtion/openwrt-hardware/tenda-a6/README.md

 ### Method 3 - Upgrade by SPI Programmer (TFTP image from new uboot)
 **Step 1:** Ensure that the device is not powered by USB

-**Step 2:** Flash OpenWrt-compatible uboot <a href="https://raw.githubusercontent.com/fragtion/openwrt-hardware/master/tenda-a6/bootloader/uboot256.bin">uboot256.bin</a> using using SPI programmer of choice
+~**Step 2:** Flash OpenWrt-compatible uboot <a href="https://raw.githubusercontent.com/fragtion/openwrt-hardware/master/tenda-a6/bootloader/uboot256.bin">uboot256.bin</a> using using SPI programmer of choice~ _actually, this seems to break wifi mac - use it only for troubleshooting_

 **Step 3:** Verify flashed image if programmer supports it